Below you will find pages that utilize the taxonomy term “Golang”

 Firestore Golang Timestamps & Merging

 I’m using Google’s Golang SDK for Firestore.
-The experience is excellent and I’m quikcly becoming a fan of Firestore.
+The experience is excellent and I’m quickly becoming a fan of Firestore.
 However, as a Golang Firestore developer, I’m feeling less loved and some of the concepts in the database were causing me a conundrum.

 I’m still not entirely certain that I have Timestamps nailed but… I learned an important lesson on the auto-creation of Timestamps in documents and how to retain these values.